 Tax on buildings applies also to the buildings (either owned or used) located within the territories approved as tourist villages.
-The tax rate is ALL 200 square meter.
+The tax rate is ALL 200 square meters.

-Tax on agricultural land: This tax is paid for each hectare of agricultural land.
+Tax on agricultural land

+This tax is paid for each hectare of agricultural land.
 It varies depending on the land's category and the district where the land is located.

-Tax on transfer of right of ownership on real estate
+Tax on transfer of ownership right on real estate

-The tax is applicable in case of right of ownership on buildings and other real estate properties.
+The tax is applicable in case of transfer of ownership title on buildings and other real estate properties.
 It is payable by the person that transfers the property right.
+Individuals are not subject to this tax, since they pay the tax on personal income deriving from the transfer of ownership right (see Chapter 6).

-Tax amount for buildings held for business purposes and private residence amounts to ALL 2,000/sq.m and ALL 1,000/sq.m, respectively for Tirana District.
-For the third category, which includes buildings destined for other purposes, this tax amounts to ALL 1,500/sq.m.

-Tax is lower in other districts of the country.

-Tax on transfer of ownership right on other real estate property, other than buildings is 2 percent of the sale price.
+Tax amount for buildings located in Tirana, which are used for business purposes amounts to ALL 2,000/sq.m; when the buildings located in Tirana are used as residences, the tax amounts to ALL 1,000/sq.m.
+The tax is lower in other districts.
+Tax on transfer of ownership right on real estate property, other than buildings is 2 percent of the sale price.